-There were no material changes to the Company's underwriting risk profile over the year to 31 December 2016.
+There were no material changes in net underwriting risk over 2016.

-The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.02 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is immaterial.
-Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
-Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.
+The Company's overall exposure to underwriting risk is measured and assessed using the SCR.
+QRT S.25.03 (Appendix F.1.7) shows that the Company's undiversified SCR for net underwriting risk is immaterial.
+Underwriting risk is also measured and monitored in terms of Best Estimate Liabilities.